Listen To Your Body And Harness The Wisdom Of Physical Intuition

-Learn how to develop your physical intuition for improved decision-making, confidence, and self-awareness.
-Discover the benefits in this comprehensive guide.
+Learn how to develop your physical intuition and body intelligence for improved decision-making, confidence, and self-awareness.

-Unlike other types of intuition, which are often associated with the mind or spirit, physical intuition relies on the body as its primary source of information.
+Unlike other types of intuition, which are often associated with the mind, physical intuition and body intelligence rely on the body as its primary source of information

 It is the ability to sense and interpret physical sensations in the body and to use that information to guide decision-making and behaviour.